RemkoD/NavCumulativeUpdateDeployment/README.md

 There are two example scripts.
 One to deploy the CU.
 Basically what it does: It scans the host system on installed NAV components, takes the CU patch and makes sure the patch is installed proper on all found NAV components.
 After the installation you can start the second example script to convert the NAV database with just a few clicks.

 **Main features of script 'Step 1':**
-* Scans host on installed NAV components (Windows Registery scan).
+* Scans host on installed NAV components (Windows Registry scan).
-* Stops known blokking services/processes (NST's, clients, MS Office, Application Pools, etc).
+* Stops known blocking services/processes (NST's, clients, MS Office, Application Pools, etc).
 * Validates if all targeted files to update are writeable (stops when some files are still locked)
 * Creates a backup from the folders before updating.
 * Update the files in the NAV component folders with the new CU files.
 * Updates the default NST CustomSettings.config with the new available keys.
-* Updates Windows Registery with the new NAV build number.
+* Updates Windows Registry with the new NAV build number.

 **Main features of script 'Step 2':**
  * Scans the local system on unique configured NAV databases from the NAV Service Tier configuration